jeroennoten/Laravel-AdminLTE/README.md

 This package provides an easy way to quickly set up [AdminLTE v2](https://adminlte.io) with Laravel 5.
 It has no requirements and dependencies besides Laravel, so you can start building your admin panel immediately.
 The package just provides a Blade template that you can extend and advanced menu configuration possibilities.
 A replacement for the `make:auth` Artisan command that uses AdminLTE styled views instead of the default Laravel ones is also included.

+If you use Laravel 6, the version 2.0 or the branch laravel6-adminlte2 is compatible with this Laravel version.
+If you use an older version of Laravel you can use an older version of the package.

 1. [Requirements](#1-requirements)
 2. [Installation](#2-installation)
 3. [Updating](#3-updating)